-1. This Practice Note has been issued by the Rules Committee of the Mental Health Tribunal (the Tribunal) in accordance with section 209(2) of the Mental Health Act 2014 (the Act).
+1. This Practice Note has been issued by the Rules Committee of the Mental Health Tribunal (the Tribunal) established by section 389 of the Mental Health and Wellbeing Act 2022 (the Act) and this Practice Note has been made pursuant to section 391 of the Act.